dikortis/LetsTalkETC/Episodes/Episode_10.md

-work and that it would sit there but then they would still need to be another debate about whether the hard work required to to get that installed and that would not be necessarily done automatically that would be done through meatspace be humid
+work and that it would sit there but then they would still need to be another debate about whether the hard work required to get that installed and that would not be necessarily done automatically that would be done through meatspace be humid